-As experienced restorers will tell you, the last thing that will deter when deciding on a particular vehicle to restore is the state of its paintwork.
+As experienced restorers will tell you, the last thing that should deter anyone when deciding on a particular vehicle to restore is the state of its paintwork.

 The best scenario they can hope to find is that the car still has its original paintwork, although probably well faded with spots of rust here and there- an ideal basis on which to build for any classic car restoration project- although they rarely get that lucky and will need to apply some paintwork.